othermedia/arcadia/README.md

   centre is tightly-coupled and fragile).
 * Rename `this._current` in instances of the `Arcadia` object to `this._centre` to better reflect its nature.
-* Replace arguments named `index` with something more meaningful, such as `centreOn`.
 * Add `Arcadia.Controls.Next` for next and previous buttons.